Losing momentum in continuous-time stochastic optimisation: Discretisation of the continuous-time system

 \subsection{Randomised version of the method}

 The stochastic dynamical systems discussed throughout this work consist of piecewise deterministic ODEs where the pieces are determined by random waiting times and a subsampling process.
-After having discussed the ODE discretisation in the previous subsections, we now move on to the stochasticity.
-Here, especially the random waiting times do not feel very natural when applying the algorithm in practical situations.
-The use of random waiting times in practice within this framework has been discussed by \cite{Jin, Jonas}.
+After having discussed the ODE discretisation in the previous subsections, we now {incorporate the stochasticity into the discrete-time setting}. {In this regard, the random waiting time for the switching of the objective --- despite being a cornerstone of the theoretical analysis --- does not seem natural in view of practical implementations.} The use of random waiting times in practice within this framework has been discussed by \cite{Jin, Jonas}.
 In the present work, we replace those random waiting times by deterministic waiting times that coincide with the time steps of the algorithm.
-This is exactly the paradigm of the classical stochastic gradient descent method and also the classical momentum method.
+This is exactly the {well-established} paradigm of the classical stochastic gradient descent method and of the classical momentum method {as well}.
+The waiting times may either be constant-in-time (homogeneous) or decreasing-in-time (heterogeneous).